BenjaminWills/Benjaminwills/readme.md

 My name is Ben Wills, I am a data engineer based in London.
 I have a degree in mathematics and enjoy coding!
 Any feedback on my code would be really valuable.

+I have worked with AWS, Azure and GCP to create end to end #robust data pipelines, these contained data quality checks along the whole way along with notification systems incase anything went wrong.
+I also have experience in Terraform provisioning infrastructure in the context of DevOps.

 # Technologies & Tools

 ###### Frontend